Alliance for College and Career Student Success (ACCSS)

 Educators: Learn about the implementation of these courses, professional development resources for instructors, and lessons learned.
 Learn more about transitional math resources for educators

-Students and Parents: Learn which students should take different transitional math courses, student eligibility criteria, and how to use transitional math courses for enrollment at ECC.
+Students and Parents: Learn which students should take different transitional math courses, student eligibility criteria, and use transitional math courses for enrollment at ECC.
 Learn more about transitional math resources for students and parents

 - Transitional English Courses: In April 2020, the state of Illinois released transitional English course parameters and competencies recommendations.
-Once these are adopted by ISBE, ICCB, and IBHE, the Alliance will continue its collaboration with school districts to develop implementation plans for these new high school transitional courses.
+Once these are adopted by ISBE, ICCB, and IBHE, the ACCSS will continue its collaboration with school districts to develop implementation plans for these new high school transitional courses.